MartMarq/Watchy_Watchface_Rhinetower/README.md

 # Watchy_Watchface_Rhinetower
 # Watchface for Watchy by SQFMI - Rhinetower
-no wifi, no bluetooth but long battery live (over 20 days)
+no wifi, no bluetooth but long battery life (over 20 days)

 there is a time adjustment routine in Watchy_Tower.cpp